aackerman/talks/javascript-flow/README.md

 [display image of c++ struct]

 In the last week of the class the teacher tried to explain structs and pointers and I don't think anybody in the class really understood.
-So I've come a long way from there but, I've been writing software for a relatively short period of time, my first job was about six years ago.
+Those were my first real experiences with programming back in high school and I didn't really understand the tools so I didn't end up doing any programming at home.

 [display image of PHP and JavaScript]

-My first job was a Junior software developer at an agency, writing PHP and JavaScript for clients.
-I remember my first interview very vividly.
-I showed the interviewers this automated dice-roller I had written because I was really into playing Dungeons and Dragons with my friends at that point in time.
-So I got through the interview and I was hired at an absurdly low salary for a Junior developer.
+I worked with PHP and JavaScript while I was in college and that led me to my first job.
+And I have been working in JavaScript along with a variety of other languages ever since.

-[display image of a small stack of cash]
+[display image of Flow logo]

 I'm here today to talk about flow and static type-checking in JavaScript.

-[display image of Flow logo]

 Flow is described as "A static type checker for javascript".
 For languages that support static type checking, it means that all of the type information can be known at compile-time or before any of the code is actually run or executed.
 Dynamically typed languages on the other hand determine type safety at runtime.